 It’s a really refreshing treat after being out in the heat, but the ice cream was melting like crazy.
 We were rushing to finish it before it turned into a puddle.
 Since I didn’t get to enjoy the ice cream in its perfect form, I can’t say if it’s THE BEST ice cream in the world, but I love the flavor.

-More Things to Do in Cold Spring
+More Things to Do in Cold Spring, NY

 Bannerman Castle

 Did you know there’s a castle near Cold Spring?
-It’s located on the Pollepel Island in the Hudson Valley.
+It’s on the Pollepel Island in the Hudson Valley.

 If you take the Hudson line train to Beacon, you’ll be able to catch a glimpse of the castle from afar.
 You won’t be able to see anything if you’re driving because the trees will obstruct the views of the Hudson River.